LTV2008/CrimsonNet-Scratch-1.4-with-Mesh/README.md

 # CrimsonNet-Scratch-1.4-with-Mesh

-Note: This repo will no longer be Maintained by me as I will be moving focus to SmashMod.
+Note: This repo will no longer be maintained by me as I will be moving focus to SmashMod.
 This repository will still be open to the community so that they can improve on it.

 This is a mod of Scratch 1.4 with Mesh and extra blocks.